oleksandr-dubrov/bluetube/README.md

 +   *--ignore-config* - not read configuration files.
 +   *--mark-watched* - videos watched (YouTube only).
 Make the author know you watch his/her videos.
-+   *--dateafter DATE* - download only videos uploaded on or after this date (i.e. inclusive)
++   *--dateafter DATE* - download only videos uploaded on or after this date (i.e. inclusive); the format of the date is *%Y%m%d* e.g 19700101.

 If video requested: